nmaupu/flux-checkver/README.md

 # What is flux-checkver ?

-flux-checkver is a tool to check for new image versions deployed with Weave Flux.
+flux-checkver is a tool to check for new image versions deployed with Weave Flux in a Kubernetes cluster and provides output as prometheus metrics.